 - Consider Fire-Resistant Roofing Materials.
 If you plan to replace your roof, consider materials that are rated highly for fire resistance.
 PBS’s “This Old House” has a list of fire-resistant roofing and siding materials.

 - Remove All Flammable Materials Near Exterior Walls.
-That includes mulch, flammable plants, leaves and pine needs, firewood, and anything else that might catch fire, such as cloth or wooden lawn furniture.
+That includes mulch, flammable plants, leaves and pine needles, firewood, and anything else that might catch fire, such as cloth or wooden lawn furniture.

 - Move Your Propane Grill Away From Your Home.
-Ideally it should be 15 feet or more away from the side of your home.
+Ideally, a propane grill should be 15 feet or more away from the side of your home.